 Six (6) Electives (to be chosen by the student) (6 CUs)

 BIOE 5460: Mediation Intensive II (1 CU)

 Each of the Mediation Intensive courses (BIOE 545, 546, 547, and 548) consists of 4 days of intensive practical training in mediation.
 To receive credit, students must also complete a 10-15 page writing requirement, due at the end of the semester in which the mediation course is being taken.

 The Mediation Intensive courses are offered 3 times a year: (1) January, over the MLK weekend, (2) May, between the Spring and Summer semesters, and (3): August, between the Summer and Fall semesters.
-Check our next scheduled workshops for dates and times.
+Check our course roster for dates and times of upcoming Mediation Intensives.

 Note that students not enrolled in the Clinical Ethics Mediation Certificate may only enroll in the Mediation Intensive by permission of the instructor and no more than 1 CU can count towards the MBE.
 Only students with clinical training are allowed to take the mediation intensive for course credit.